weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 Recruitment Management System includes following sub modules:

-*   **Recruitment Budget Period** will be created in the HR Works in which users can create different Recruitment Budget periods, which defines the periods for which Recruitment Budgeting for recruitment are performed.
+*   **Recruitment Budget Period** will be created in the HROn in which users can create different Recruitment Budget periods, which defines the periods for which Recruitment Budgeting for recruitment are performed.
 The time period for Recruitment Budgeting can be specified using the fields “Start Date” and “End Date”.

 *   **Recruitment Budget** functionality facilitates the process of allocating Budget for various designations as a part of Recruitment in a company.
 Budget needs to be prepared before the commencement of a Budget Period.